 Events in July

-- NOS Alive: This is a 3-day music festival at Algés riverside in Oeiras near Belém.
+- NOS Alive: This is a 3-day music festival in Passeio Marítimo de Algés, just outside Belém.
 The festival was considered one of the best 12 European festivals by the UK magazine NME.

 - BaixAnima: Free live music and theatre performances bring buzz to the Baixa area.
 On weekends from July to September, check out street artists on Rua Augusta.

-- Out Jazz Festival: Every Sunday from May to September, enjoy jazz, soul, funk and hip-hop music at Lisbon’s public gardens.
-This month the concerts take place at Parque Eduardo VII and start at 5pm.
+- Out Jazz Festival: Every Sunday from May to September, enjoy jazz, soul, funk and hip-hop music in Lisbon’s public gardens.
+This month the concerts take place in Jardim da Estrela, and start at 5pm.
 Admission is free.

 Lisbon is perfectly located to combine sightseeing and beach.
 Less than an hour away on public transport, an afternoon by the sea is one of the best ways to cool off during the city’s warm summer.
 Find out how to reach the best beaches around Lisbon.